EdiWang/IoT-Samples/README.md

-# Windows-IoT-Projects
+# IoT Samples

-Windows 10 IoT Core Projects and Demos
+My IoT code samples including archived leagcy UWP on Windows 10 IoT Core, some .NET Core on Linux, some python, on Raspberry Pi or Arduino.

-This is the archive of my Windows 10 IoT Projects
+Windows 10 IoT Core isn't active any more, please forget it.